brndnmtthws/brndn-io/content/posts/can-i-pet-your-dog/index.md

 ## The Psychology Behind the Pet

-I've come to see these dog-petting interactions as a microcosm of our larger relationship with technology and convenience.
+These dog-petting interactions remind me of all the other little hits people go looking for all day.
 When someone approaches my Shiba, they're often seeking a quick dopamine hit—that moment of connection and joy that comes from petting a cute animal.
-It's not unlike opening Instagram and scrolling for likes or checking email for that validation we crave.
+It's not unlike opening Instagram and checking whether anyone liked what you posted, or refreshing your inbox for no good reason.

 What fascinates me is the reaction when that expected hit doesn't come.
 My Shiba, in her aloof independence, inadvertently becomes a pattern-breaker.
 She doesn't conform to the expected script, and that momentary disruption can be jarring for people accustomed to getting what they want when they want it.

-This isn't to say there's anything wrong with wanting to pet a cute dog—it's one of life's simple pleasures.
-But I do wonder if these small moments of denied expectation might actually be valuable in a world where so many of our desires are instantly satisfied.
+Wanting to pet a cute dog is normal.
+But I do wonder if these small moments where that expectation falls flat are useful when so much else now shows up right when we ask for it.

 ## Finding Balance in a Fast-Paced World

-I think there's something to be learned from my Shiba's indifference.
-She doesn't perform emotion or connection for the benefit of others.
-She engages when she genuinely wants to engage.
-There's an authenticity there that feels increasingly rare.
+My Shiba's indifference changes the interaction.
+She doesn't fake enthusiasm, and she doesn't care if that throws someone off.
+If she wants to engage, she will.
+If not, she won't.

-Many of our digital tools promise connection but deliver something that often feels hollow.
 A text message isn't the same as a conversation.
 A like isn't the same as appreciation.
 The convenience of modern life is wonderful in many ways, but it can also create a false sense that meaningful experiences should be as instantly available as everything else.

 ## But What Does It Mean?